Taranaki Pilgrimage

 Bookings are essential as places are limited to 20

-We will gather on Friday 2nd Oct at 5pm in the evening for a brief introduction and then join a larger audience for a panel discussion curated by the Taranaki Heritage Society.
+We will gather on Friday 2nd Oct at 5pm in the evening at the Oakura Holiday Park for whakawhanaungatanga and a shared meal.

-On Sunday we will finish our pilgrimage at Te Whare Hononga in New Plymouth.
+On Sunday we will finish our pilgrimage at Te Whare Hononga in the company of Jay and Erin Ruka with lunch at the Sir Paul Reeves Centre in New Plymouth.

 What to Expect